Seizures for Forfeiture by Tampa Police Department

-If you lose the preliminary hearing or fail to even request it, then TPD can attempt to drag the case out for months or years.
-An attorney can help you speed up the process and protect your rights during every stage of the process.
+If you lose the preliminary hearing (APH) or fail to request it, TPD can drag the case out for months or years.
+An attorney can help you speed up the process and protect your rights during every stage of the proceeding.

-If the notice of seizure form was not provided to you within the prescribed time period, then Tampa Police Department can lose the case on that basis.
+If the notice of seizure form was not provided to you within the prescribed time period, then Tampa Police Department can lose the case.
 We can represent any person with a claim to the property seized.

 Call (813) 250-0500.